xizhonghua/GreenDC-Summary/data-center/file/exampleDC.md

 ### Green Data Centers
 Datacenters partially or completely powered by renewables such as solar or wind energy.
 These datacenters will either generate their own renewable energy(**self-generation**) or draw it directly from an existing nearby plant(co-location).
 For example
   - Apple and McGraw-Hill have built large solar arrays for their datacenters, whereas Green House Data is a small cloud provider that operates entirely on renewables. [[Goiri-2013]](https://github.com/hxwang/GreenDC-Summary/blob/master/papers/GoiriIK13_Designing-and-Managing-Datacenters-Powered-by-Renewable-Energy.md)

+### Power Management Trend
+- Large Internet companies (e.g., Google and Microsoft) have significantly improved the energy efficiency of their multimegawatt datacenters.
+Howerver, the majority of the energy consumed by datacenters is actually due to countless small and medium-sized ones [[USEPA-2007]](http://hightech.lbl.gov/documents/data_centers/epa-datacenters.pdf).